Compute

 If you have hosted domain name example.com on the DNS service, add MX, TXT, or CNAME record sets to example.com.

-In Table 1, if the record set names are the same, the CNAME record set conflicts with MX and TXT record sets with the same resolution line.
+For the same resolution line, if the record set names are the same, the CNAME record set conflicts with MX and TXT record sets.
 In this case, you can add a CNAME record set with a different name.

 For detailed operations, see Table 2.